Structural Generalizability: The Case of Similarity Search: Empirical Evaluation

-We use normalized Kendall's tau to compare ranked lists.
-The value of normalized Kendall's tau varies between 0 and 1 where 0 means the two lists are identical and 1 means one list is the reverse of the other.
-As users are interested in the highly ranked answers, we compare top 3, 5 and 10 answers.
+We measure the structural robustness of each method by comparing its ranked list of results for the same query over different datasets with the same information but different structural representations.
+We adopt normalized Kendall's tau measurement to compare two ranked lists.
+The value of normalized Kendall's tau varies between 0 and 1 where 0 means two lists are identical and 1 means one list is the reverse of another.
+As users are normally interested in highly ranked answers, we compare top 5 and 10 answers.

-{\bf Relationship Reorganization:} Because it takes too long to run SimRank and RWR over full IMDb dataset, we use the largest subset of IMDb with 47,835 nodes and 130,916 edges over which we can run SimRank and RWR reasonably fast to evaluate their robustness.
-We set the restart probability of RWR and the damping factor of SimRank to 0.8.
-We reorganize IMDb database to the structures of Freebase (FB), Movielicious (MVL) and a structure from {\em evc-cit.info/ cit041x/ assignment\_css.html} (ASM) whose fragments are shown in Figure~\ref{fig:others_fb}, Figure~\ref{fig:others_mvl} and Figure~\ref{fig:others_asgn}, respectively.
-We denote the transformations from IMDb to Freebase as {\sffamily IM2FB}, from IMDb to Movielicious as {\sffamily IM2MV}, and from IMDb to ASM as {\sffamily IM2AS}.
-Since MVL and ASM structures do not have any \textit{character}, we remove character nodes in IMDb when applying {\sffamily IM2MV} and {\sffamily IM2AS} transformations.